 1. So far, there is no main verb in this sentence, so this verse is one long dependent clause.

-2. I have transliterated the noun ἡγεμονίας as ‘hegemony’ and the participial form of it, γεμονεύοντος, as ‘hegemon’ because those are term that have accrued insightful meaning in the work of Marxist social analyst Antonio Gramsci.
-‘Hegemony’ not only connotes ‘leadership’; it points to a thorough form of domination that requires subjected peoples to adopt value systems that are historically and culturally alien as one’s own.
-It may not be wise to impose meaning from a late 19th early 20th century linguist onto Luke's vocabulary, so a more familiar term would be appropriate for a refined translation.
-But, the mere fact that Luke is locating this story in time with reference to names that have nothing to do with the biblical Hebrew tradition is significant.
-It shows not only that Luke’s audience may be more far-reaching than the audiences of the Hebrew Scriptures, but also that virtually any audience of Luke’s day would understand how this hierarchical system of ‘Caesar-to-Caesar-appointees-even-to-local-religious-leadership’ works.
+2. Regarding the words “hegemony” and “hegemon”: I have transliterated the noun ἡγεμονίας as ‘hegemony’ and the participial form of it, ἡγεμονεύοντος, as ‘hegemon’ because those are term that have accrued insightful meaning in the work of Marxist social analyst Antonio Gramsci.
+Gramsci notes that ‘Hegemony’ not only connotes ‘leadership’; it points to a thorough form of domination that requires subjected peoples to adopt value systems that are historically and culturally alien as one’s own.
+It may be wise to use a more familiar term for a refined translation, Luke specifically locates the following story in time with reference to names that have nothing to do with the biblical Hebrew tradition.
+That seems significant.
+It shows not only that Luke’s audience may be more far-reaching than the audiences of the Hebrew Scriptures, but also that virtually any audience of Luke’s day would understand how this hierarchical system of ‘Caesar-to Caesar appointees-even to local religious leadership’ works.

-2 ἐπὶ ἀρχιερέως Αννα καὶ Καϊάφα, ἐγένετο ῥῆμα θεοῦ ἐπὶ Ἰωάννην τὸν Ζαχαρίου υἱὸν ἐν τῇ ἐρήμῳ.
+2 ἐπὶ ἀρχιερέως Ἅννα καὶ Καϊάφα, ἐγένετο ῥῆμα θεοῦ ἐπὶ Ἰωάννην τὸν Ζαχαρίου υἱὸν ἐν τῇ ἐρήμῳ.

 ἐγένετο: AMI 3s (deponent), γίνομαι, 1) to become, i.e. to come into existence, begin to be, receive being